centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

  apparatuses or sensors, manual human curation, software programs, software APIs)?**

- A team of researchers at the Center for Humanities Computing Aarhus (CHCAA) obtained this dataset using the Infomedia API as well as a manual transfer from one of the parties.
+ A team of researchers at the Center for Humanities Computing Aarhus (CHCAA) obtained this dataset using a third-party API as well as a manual transfer from one of the parties.
 The API was limited to only a subset of articles agreed upon within the agreements.

 **If the dataset is a sample from a larger set, what was the sampling strategy?**